 I can only imagine the shock of someone finding out that they have some rare form of cancer, or that they will soon be dying.
 That kind of news is something we all worry about hearing some day.
 Yet, we are all doomed to die eventually.
-The bible says,
+The Bible says,

-Hebrews 9:27 And as it is appointed unto men once to die, but after this the judgment:
+And as it is appointed unto men once to die, but after this the judgment (Hebrews 9:27)

 What Would You Do If You Found Out You Were Dying Soon?

 Have you ever really stopped to consider what you would do if you had only a short time to live?
 What if you were told today that you would die within a year?
 A month?
 A week?
 A day?
 What would you do?
 What would you want to accomplish?
 Would your behavior change?
 Would you treat people differently?
-Would you pray & beg God to save your life?
+Would you pray and beg God to save your life?
 Would you be in more of a hurry to accomplish goals in your life?

 We don’t know when our time will come in most cases, and we must do the best we can every day.
 In Eccleisiastes, Solomon writes of death like this: